RossBencina/QueueWorld/README.md

 Philosophy
 ----------

-Queue World was envisaged as an inter-thread communication library for real-time audio applications, where mutexes are not an option due to the risk of priority inversion.
+Queue World is envisaged as an inter-thread communication library for real-time audio applications, where mutexes are not an option due to the risk of priority inversion.
 The typical use-cases involve relatively low queue contention.
 So far, the main goals have been to keep things simple and to provide infrastructure for avoiding priority inversion.

 If you're looking for water-tight abstractions you might be in the wrong place.
 The goal here is simple and efficient implementations, even if that means having a few "pipes on the outside of the building".
 This is most strongly reflected in the use of endogenous linking.